 8. Inuit words for snow

-Recent studies suggest that the Inuit do in fact have many more words for snow than in English.
-The dialect spoken in Nunavik, Canada, for example has at least 53 separate words including 'pukak' to refer to crystal-like snow that looks like salt; 'matsaaruti' meaning wet snow to ice a sleigh's runners; and 'qanik' to refer to falling snow.
+Recent studies suggest that the Inuit do have many more words for snow than in English.
+The dialect spoken in Nunavik, Canada, for example, has at least 53 separate words including 'pukak' to refer to crystal-like snow that looks like salt; 'matsaaruti' meaning wet snow to ice a sleigh's runners; and 'qanik' to refer to falling snow.

 9. Fear of snow

 Originating from the Greek chion meaning snow, and phobos for fear, the word Chionophobia is used to describe the condition of being afraid of snow.

 It is often thought that the fear stems from childhood events, such as a sledging accident or being hit by a snowball, and symptoms include cold sweats and panic attacks.